 Honeybees - as the name implies - are the only flying insects that produce honey.
 Generally smaller in size (usually between ½ and ⅝ of an inch), honeybees can be quickly distinguished by bright yellow and black coloring, and are most active in the summer and autumn.
 While a swarm of honeybees can be frightening, they are generally harmless - and because bees offer huge benefits to natural habitats, these swarms should be safely removed and relocated by a professional when spotted.

 Other bee species - like carpenter bees - can be a real nuisance, sometimes boring holes in wood to create nests for their young.
 Carpenter bees are generally solitary insects, and will not swarm like honey bees.
-They also have no stinger, and so cannot sting when threatened.
-Mostly active in spring and summer, carpenter bees can be quickly and safely removed by a stingin insect professional.
+Males also have no stinger, and so cannot sting when threatened.
+While females are physically able to sting, they rarely will unless roughly handled.
+Mostly active in spring and summer, carpenter bees can be quickly and safely removed by a stinging insect professional.

 While easy to mistake for your average bee from a distance, wasps actually come from a different family of insects under the same order, Hymenoptera.
 Although sharing many similar outward traits as bee, wasps can look, nest, behave, and respond very differently to their surroundings.

 Wasps can generally range in size depending on their species, with the common paper wasp (named for its recognizable paper-like nest material, often formed into a football shape) reaching sizes anywhere from 1.9 to 3.2 cm in length, while other wasps species can reach significantly larger sizes.